How to Fix Outlook Error 500

 Repeating redirects detected

 The Repeating redirects detected issue typically arises when a user attempts to access Outlook on the Web.
-It does not affect the entire organization but is often isolated to specific users, which is common for users with assigned admin roles.
+It may not affect the entire organization, but is often isolated to specific users, which is common for users with assigned admin roles.

 A user can have multiple admin roles.
 For example, a user can be an Exchange administrator, PowerBI administrator, Security Administrator, Sharepoint administrator, Teams administrator, Helpdesk administrator, or User Administrator.
 The cause of this Error is that the user has too many admin roles assigned to them.